 IN offering to the public the following pages, the writer confesses her inability to minister to the refined and cultivated, the pleasure supplied by abler pens.
 It is not for such these crude narrations appear.
 Deserted by kindred, disabled by failing health, I am forced to some experiment which shall aid me in maintaining myself and child without extinguishing this feeble life.
 I would not from these motives even palliate slavery at the South, by disclosures of its appurtenances North.
 My mistress was wholly imbued with southern principles.
 I do not pretend to divulge every transaction in my own life, which the unprejudiced would declare unfavorable in comparison with treatment of legal bondmen; I have purposely omitted what would most provoke shame in our good anti-slavery friends at home.

 My humble position and frank confession of errors will, I hope, shield me from severe criticism.
 Indeed, defects are so apparent it requires no skilful hand to expose them.

 I sincerely appeal to my colored brethren universally for patronage, hoping they will not condemn this attempt of their sister to be erudite, but rally around me a faithful band of supporters and defenders.

 At the time of the book’s release, abolitionists in the north were critical of the book because it cast a view of indentured servitude as being nothing more than a kind way to explain slavery.

-The book was also considered only for a Black audience and White readers never flocked to the novel.
-Falling out of print and nearly outside the annals of history, Harvard professor Henry Louis Gates, Jr. discovered “Our Nig” and later confirmed that it was the first novel to be published in the United States by an African-American.
+The book was also considered only for a Black audience, so White readers never flocked to the novel.
+Falling out of print and nearly outside the annals of history, Harvard professor Henry Louis Gates, Jr. discovered “Our Nig” and later confirmed that it was the first novel to be published in the United States by an African American.

 Wilson’s achievement as the first African-American novelist should be thought of as noteworthy, considering the injustices and oppression she faced during her time.
 Even with the odds against her, Harriet E. Wilson still found a way to have her story heard.